Little Darlings by Melanie Golding is So. Freakin’. GOOD.

 As a result, you’re constantly vacillating between the possibilities: is Lauren crazy, or were her children really swapped out with changelings?
 Even if you think yourself a factual person, Little Darlings will force you to entertain what’s laughably superstitious yet, in light of the evidence popping up and the deep conviction of the mother, unsettlingly possible.

-Read it.
-Please, please read it.
-It’s an excellent book if you have any interest in fairy tales or faeries (and I mean true faeries – cruel tricksters who prey on human weakness, not sprinkle you with magic dust to make you fly), Irish folklore, or changeling tales.
-I guarantee you, you’ll devour this one.
+Please, please read Little Darlings.
+It’s an excellent book if you have any interest in Irish folklore, changeling stories, or fairy tales and faeries.
+(And, I mean true faeries – cruel tricksters who prey on human weakness, not sprinkle you with magic dust to make you fly.)
+I guarantee you, you’ll devour this story.

 And, if you’re just searching for a damn good thriller that keeps you guessing until the very end?
 Well, Little Darlings fits that bill, too.